First Time Renting or Buying

 Before doing any park shopping make sure you

-choosing a park that is resident-owned or one that is privately
+a park that is resident-owned or one that is privately owned. (see the

 The whole focus of this site is the experience of living in a

-Arizona offering a wide array of amenities and lifestyle
+offering a wide array of amenities and lifestyle experiences.
+But

-The parks range considerably in size from the very smallest of
+parks range considerably in size from the very smallest of maybe

 It doesn't mean there is anything wrong with a smaller park but